jthhn/jthhn/README.md

 # Hello, I'm JITHIN 👋

 Welcome to my GitHub profile!
-I'm a passionate Python developer, focusing on **backend development** with Django, and I enjoy building web applications and learning new technologies.
+I'm a passionate **Python developer** with a strong focus on **Linux systems**.
+I enjoy working on backend development, building efficient solutions, and continuously exploring new tools and technologies in the Python and Linux ecosystems.

 ## 🧑‍💻 About Me